Jennifer Baumgardner: The "I Had an Abortion" Project (2004)

-In 2004, Baumgardner created the "I Had an Abortion" project to encourage women (and men) to "come out" about their procedures.
+In 2004, Baumgardner created the "I Had an Abortion" project.
 The campaign included t-shirts that said "I had an abortion," a film (made with Gillian Aldrich) documenting women's stories of abortion, a book, and a photo exhibit.
-The film features ten different women—one of which being famous feminist Gloria Steinem—openly speaking about their abortion experiences spanning over seven decades from the years prior to Roe vs. Wade to present day.
+The film features ten different women—including Loretta Ross and Gloria Steinem—openly speaking about their abortion experiences spanning over seven decades from the years prior to Roe v.
+Wade to present day.

 On the "I Had an Abortion" film website Baumgardner writes about her involvement with the campaign, saying:

 The "It Was Rape" Project (2008)

-After the success of the "I Had an Abortion" campaign Baumgardner began spearheading the "I Was Raped" project in 2008.
+After the success of the "I Had an Abortion" campaign Baumgardner began the "I Was Raped" project in 2008.
 She later changed the name to "It was Rape."
 Modeled after the 2004 abortion campaign, the project encouraged men and women to "come out" about their experiences with sexual assault, and included the production and distribution of "I was raped" t-shirts and a 2013 film, It Was Rape, documenting the stories of individuals who had experienced sexual assault in their lifetimes.

-In a 2008 interview with Scarleteen, Baumgardner spoke about the campaign, remarking "The 'It Was Rape' Project is a documentary, t-shirt campaign, and resources designed to A) highlight the prevalence of rape in our culture and B) interrupt the silence and shame that surrounds it.
-The goal of this project is to add nuance to the cultural conversation around rape.
+In a 2008 interview with Scarleteen, Baumgardner spoke about the campaign, remarking "The goal of this project is to add nuance to the cultural conversation around rape.
 The reality of rape is more subtle than the preconceptions suggest.
 The act of rape—as well as the emotions and reactions of the raped—fall somewhere outside of the black-and-white roles of perpetrator and victim.
 The current things we have in place for justice are also inadequate, since the vast majority of rape victims don't want to or choose not to press charges.
 The aim of this documentary is to highlight these issues, as well as to give rape survivors a voice."

 Personal life

-She lives in New York City with her husband and two sons.
+Baumgardner was married from 2010 to 2025.
+She lives in New York City with her two sons.

+Baumgardner served as writer-in-residence at The New School (2008–12), executive director of the Feminist Press at CUNY (2013–17), and editor in chief of the Women’s Review of Books at Wellesley (2018–22).

+Baumgardner is the publisher of Dottir Press, a woman-owned feminist imprint founded in 2017 that produces works by and about feminism and publishes LIBER: A Feminist Review.

+She is currently writer-in-residence at Smith College.